valermor/galen-api-ports/README.md

 At the moment, only porting to Python is implemented under the name _galenpy_ (read on).

 ##Why
 At my current job, most teams speak Python.
-Maintaining a Java project was being expensive and not a scalable option.
+Maintaining a Java project was becoming expensive and not a scalable option.
 This is also true in many other workplaces.
-I thought providing a solution would help other people like me who want to use Galen Framework but still would like to stick to their own language.
+I thought providing a solution would help other people like me who want to use the Galen Framework but still would like to stick to their own language.

-Also this was a lot of learning and fun!
+That was also a lot of learning and fun!

 If you are interested to extend the tool into a language that is not supported (Java, JavaScript and Python), shoot me an email to me and we can have a chat on how you can start on it.